LinArcX/mpsl/README.md

 `set statusline+=%5*\ %{nr2char(0x1f47d)}`

-### Define custom paletes
+### Define custom colors
-If you want to use different colors, you should define different Highlight commands.
+If you want to use different colors, first you should define different `Highlight commands`.
 Here is an example:
 ```
 hi User5 ctermbg=233 ctermfg=39  " Black/Sky-Blue
 hi User6 ctermbg=233 ctermfg=007 " Black/Sky-Blue
 ```
 And use them like this:

 `set statusline+=%5*\ %{nr2char(0x1f47d)}`

 Here is the list of colors: https://jonasjacek.github.io/colors/